M200 and M500 Motor User Guide

 Motor Mounting

-The M200 Motor can be mounted in two ways.
+The motor can be mounted in two ways depending on your application.

 Base Plate Mounting